outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 					- Both endogenous and exogenous hormones, by driving cell proliferation, increased the number of cell divisions and the opportunity for random genetic errors to lead to cancer
 					- compounds in soy like daidzein can reduce risk of hormone-dependent cancer
 			- polyphenols/flavonoids
+			- tumor markers as alternate treatment targets
+			- side effects of cancer drugs as alternate treatment targets
 			- pro-inflammatory cytokines (tumor necrosis factor alpha, interleukin 6, and nuclear factor kappa B (NF-κB))
 				- Cytokines include chemokines, interferons, interleukins, lymphokines, and tumour necrosis factors, but generally not hormones or growth factors
 				- produced by a broad range of cells, including immune cells like macrophages, B lymphocytes, T lymphocytes and mast cells, as well as endothelial cells, fibroblasts, and various stromal cells; a given cytokine may be produced by more than one type of cell